 The heart of healthcare

 This degree has accreditation and approval from the Nurses and Midwives Board Australia.
+Graduates are eligible to apply for registration as a registered nurse in Australia.

 Number one Nursing School in Australia (by Centre for World University Rankings - CWUR), and in the Top 100 in the world (QS World University Ranking).